samxtu/ecommerce-api/README.md

 ## Installation

 You can fork the app or you can git-clone the app into your local machine.
 Once done that, please install all the dependencies by running
 ```
 $ yarn install
-set your env variables
+set your env variables / create accounts where necessary
 $ yarn run start
 ```

 ### Docker Installation
 You can fork the app or you can git-clone the app into your local machine.

+##### This is not up to date for now, inapoteza my bundle so I stopped using this for now but will come to it near deployment.

-*Note:Set the environment variables up to date and setup the database environment and also you need install docker on your local machine*
+*Note:Set the environment variables up to date and you need install docker on your local machine*

 ```
-$ docker-compose up -d
+$ docker-compose up
 ```